zcash/developers/README.md

 ## Setup

-This project uses `poetry` for dependency management: https://python-poetry.org/ It also depends on the Graphviz library; for Debian-based distros, install the `libgraphviz-dev` package.
+This project uses `uv` for dependency management: https://docs.astral.sh/uv/ It also depends on the Graphviz library; for Debian-based distros, install the `libgraphviz-dev` package.

-After installing `poetry`, run `poetry install`.
+After installing `uv`, run `uv sync`.

 ### Authorization Tokens